bingyiw-lab/bingyiw-lab.github.io/_pages/about.md

 Navigation and Mapping: Advanced skills in 2D indoor mapping using tools like Google Cartographer.
 Implementation of path planning algorithms and tools, including DWA, RRT, A*, Move_Base, etc.
 Cloud-Based Vehicle Control: Algorithm development for optimizing vehicle speed and power management.
 Mechanical Design: Proficient in manual engineering drawing and using SolidWorks for mechanical design, having completed multiple mechanical design projects.
-Soft skills: Quick learning ability, self-starting, and problem-solving as demonstrated in numerous competitions and internships.
+Soft skills: Englsih, Quick learning ability, self-starting, and problem-solving as demonstrated in numerous competitions and internships.